 - All of this leads to drastic changes in temperature and weather around the world.

-What are The Effects of El Niño on the Weather?
+What are The Global Effects of El Niño on the Weather?

-The main impacts of El Niño occur in and around the Tropics.
+The main impacts of El Niño occurring in and around the Tropics.
 The following are some of the effects El Niño has on the weather in this part of the world:

 - In South America, there is a drastic increase in the risk of flooding on the western coast, while there is an increase in the risk of droughts on parts of the eastern coast.